SerNet/verinice-veo/misc/README.md

 	./authorize elements

 ### Clipboard
-If `xclip` is present on the system, `./authenticate` will copy the JWT token to the clipboard.
+If `xsel` is present on the system, `./authenticate` will copy the JWT token to the clipboard.

 ## Generate TLS key pairs